bloxstreet/support/guides/admin-guide.md

 | Store Developer          | Creator |
 | Group Owner           | Creator |

 Depending on the role, you will only be able to perform certain commands.
-For example, users with Moderator commands **cannot** run ;pban, but users with Super Admin commands can.
+For example, users with Moderator commands **cannot** run :pban.
+However, players with Super Admin may.

 #### 1B - Executing Commands
 {: .text-grey-dk-000 }